 Here’s a page of New York area prices for a Multiple Sleep Latency Test for a cash or self-pay patient.
 Here’s a page of Los Angeles area prices for a Multiple Sleep Latency Test for a cash or self-pay patient.
 Here’s a page of Dallas-Fort Worth area prices for a Multiple Sleep Latency Test for a cash or self-pay patient.

 The Mayo Clinic is a great site for in-depth medical information.
 Here’s their page on polysomnography, and this page tells a bit more about a split-night study.
 Here’s a bit about multiple sleep latency testing.

 The prices we list here reflect only the cost of the test.
 Other fees generally apply.
 (Pro tip: on our “results” pages, the “notes” field gives extra information, as much as we know, about extra charges.
 Just click on the word “notes.”)

 If patients are referred by a primary care physician, an initial consultation may not be required.
 But if you weren’t referred, Health Bridge Sleep Medicine in Manhasset charges an additional $250 for an initial visit.
 At Montefiore Medical Center, a consult ranges from $300 to $600.
 But at the Sleep Disorders Service in Kew Gardens, that fee is included in the amount charged for the test.

 Where is the test performed?
-That often affects the price.
+That often affects the SLEEP STUDY COST.

 Sleep studies can be performed at home, at an independent sleep study center or at a hospital.
 While we did not price the at-home procedures, we found that the location of the sleep study affects the price.